 Hotkeys (Sources/OmniWM/Core/Input/)

-ActionCatalog is the source of truth for bindable actions. buildSpecs() materializes 144 ActionSpecs (90 standalone actions + 6 loop templates × 9), each with a title, search keywords, category, layout compatibility, and default binding.
-HotkeyBinding/HotkeyBindingRegistry persist and canonicalize per-action bindings (an action can have several shortcuts).
+ActionCatalog is the source of truth for action metadata and shortcut assignability. buildSpecs() materializes 153 ActionSpecs (99 standalone actions + 6 loop templates × 9), each with a title, search keywords, category, layout compatibility, default binding, and visibility.
+HotkeyBinding/HotkeyBindingRegistry persist and canonicalize bindings only for specs that are not .unassignable (an assignable action can have several shortcuts); unassignable specs remain available to non-hotkey command surfaces such as IPC.

 HotkeyCenter (Hotkeys.swift) installs one Carbon InstallEventHandler and registers each binding via RegisterEventHotKey, plus a virtual-hyper synthesis path.
-On a press it fires onCommand(command), which WMController wires to eventIntake.enqueue(.hotkeyCommand(command)) — commands enter the same single-writer pipeline as everything else (falling back to a direct CommandHandler call only if the intake is closed).
+On a press it emits a HotkeyInvocation through onCommand; the invocation carries the semantic HotkeyCommand and optional PhysicalHotkeyTrigger metadata (keyCode, modifiers, and repeat state).
+WMController wires it to eventIntake.enqueue(.hotkeyInvocation(invocation)), so physical commands enter the same ordered intake pipeline as everything else (falling back to CommandHandler.handleHotkeyInvocation only if intake is closed).

 SkyLight events (Core/SkyLight/CGSEventObserver.swift).
 Registers for window-server notifications and posts them into the intake: